mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Parent Mi had been focused mostly on completing asset design.
 She had been made aware by her daughter Ne about  the relevant game variables.
 She had also asked for advice but Ne gave none leaving Mi to note "She's left me to my own devices."
 Player jump (y) velocity was set very high but left right (x) velocity was slow.
 This created a very frustrating game feel.
 The following is a compilation of feedback comments or reactions over a 15 minute time period.

-COMPILATION IN PROGRESS

-  Mi: No!
-It's so hard that.
+  Mi: (Talking to self) No!
+It's so hard that. (referring to a particular jump in her game.)
   Mick: How are you getting on Mi?
 It's looking good.
   Mick: (Noting frustrated air of Mi) Have you made it to hard.
-  Mi: I don't know can you jump from here to here with this, this, him?
+  Mi: I don't know.
+Can you jump from here to here with this.. this.. him? (point to main character)
-  Mick : so it look like you bump your head and fall down.
+  Mick: So it look like you bump your head and fall down.
   Mick: One bit of friendly feedback that I would give you is that it's taking a long time to move left and right.
-And that is somethign that you can change if you want to.
+And that is something that you can change if you want to.
   Mi: Oh right yeah.
-  Mick: Yeah
+  Mick: Yeah.
-  Mi: Yeah actually that's a good idea.
+  Mi: Yeah, actually that's a good idea.
   Mick: If you think about average games.
 Your average jump time would be about one second in the air.
 So that can be a bit of guide sometimes.